GPS guide-maps for hill-walkers and climbers

 Practice your mountain navigation skills in good weather.
 Learn how to use your compass to take an accurate bearing from the map and to correct for magnetic variation.
 Practice walking on a compass bearing accurately and then learn to estimate the distance travelled over the ground on a given bearing.
 This is the basis of “dead reckoning” navigation.

-This is never an either or situation for mountain navigation.
+This is never an either or decision for mountain navigation.
 The potentially harsh mountain environment and the need for easily readable, detailed route finding information combined with the need for a wide area perspective means that a "hard copy" mountain map is required for safe mountain navigation.
-It does not have to be paper, a weatherproof "plastic" map is better.
+It does not have to be paper, a weatherproof "plastic" map is often better.

 Your main map needs to show you a sizable chunk of the route in high detail and under a wide range of lighting and weather conditions - and it needs to be completely reliable.
 This just about rules out most current electronic display devices.

-We have always used the latest technology at Beacon Maps and our 'chief geek’ (he once liked to be called an engineer) helped to introduce compact GPS devices into the UK market in the early days when you needed a small truck to carry all the kit around.
-GPS is brilliant, it can make good maps even more useful and versatile, but we would never rely solely on any electronic device for mountain navigation and neither do the experts.
+We have always used the latest technology at Beacon Maps and our 'chief geek’ (he once liked to be called an engineer) claimed he helped to introduce compact GPS devices into the UK market in the early days when you needed a small truck to carry all the kit around.
+GPS is brilliant, it can make good maps even more useful and versatile, but we would never rely solely on any electronic device for mountain navigation, and neither do the experts.

 OS Locate is a iPhone & Android App that uses a smartphone's or tablet's built-in GPS location system to display your position (six figure UK grid reference).
 Its an ideal App for use with Beacon mountain guide-maps and Harvey Maps, as well as OS mapping.
 Upgrading it to eight figure references - 10m precision - could make it even more powerful.